Quick-jump to Topic category

 Next-generation transition: how to prepare to pass the family business on

-Business transitions from one generation to another are nothing new for family enterprises.
-In some cases, these handovers have been brought about by specific needs, whereas others have simply recognised that it’s time for a change.
-Preparing the next generation to take over the family business might not be the easiest process, but it doesn’t have to be complicated.
-However, before it can begin, there are a few crucial questions to answer to ensure the family is on the same page and that the next generation actually wants, and is ready for, this responsibility.
+Preparing the next generation to take over the family business requires some thought, but it doesn’t have to be complicated.
+There are a few crucial questions to answer to ensure the family is on the same page and that the next generation actually wants, and is ready for, this responsibility.

 Is investing in electric vehicles really a good business decision?